-- Public buses run from the Tunxi high-speed train station, Tunxi main train station and long -distance bus station to the Yellow Mountain Scenic Area’s Transfer Station, which is the first gate for entering the natural reserve, from 6:30 AM to 5:30 PM.
+- Public buses run from the Tunxi high-speed train station, Tunxi main train station, and long-distance bus station to the Yellow Mountain Scenic Area’s Transfer Station, which is the first gate for entering the natural reserve, from 6:30 AM to 5:30 PM.
 The ride costs 17-20 RMB and takes about one hour.
-Once at the transfer station, you can take the official bus, which stops at: main gate of the reserve, the hot- springs and at the cable-car stations; costs around 20 RMB.
+Once at the transfer station, you can take the official bus, which stops at: the main gate of the reserve, the hot- springs, and at the cable-car stations; costs around 20 RMB.

 - Or, you can get on a cab all the from Huangshan Cityway to the entrance of the natural reserve, and it should cost you RMB150.

 3. HIKE YOUR WAY UP TO THE TOP OF THE YELLOW MOUNTAIN AND CHECK IN TO YOUR GUESTHOUSE

 I’m not a crowd lover, and I visited the Yellow Mountain in mid-August, which means high tourist season, but I was still able to appreciate the hike fully.
-This was possible because after we had spent the night in Tunxi, we failed to wake up early and we arrived at the foot of the mountain at around 2 PM, which turned out to be the perfect time us to hike without too many other visitors around.
+This was possible because after we had spent the night in Tunxi, we failed to wake up early and we arrived at the foot of the mountain at around 2 PM, which turned out to be the perfect time for us to hike without too many other visitors around.
 It took us about 3-4 hours to hike up and reach the hotel on the mountain (we stayed in the dorm) at a calm but steady pace, stopping many times to take pictures of the wilderness.

 ACCOMMODATION ON THE YELLOW MOUNTAIN CHINA

 The Beihai Hotel on the Yellow Mountain is very cozy and warm, and I recommend it.
 The cheapest accommodation is in female/male dorms.
 I suggest you book your beds in advance if you don’t want to miss your chance to sleep on the mountain and enjoy the famous misty sunset.